Masaryk University Academic and Professional Employee Code of Ethics

 Evaluative and Expert Activity

-a) provides a well-grounded expert opinion in a field the evaluator is knowledgeable in,
+a) provides a well-grounded expert opinion in a field the assessor is knowledgeable in,

 b) includes a clear and explicit opinion of the assessed work,

-c) is personal but unbiased and unaffected by any external pressures.
+c) is conducted in person but remains unbiased and unaffected by any external pressures.

-(2) An employee respects the confidentiality of information associated with evaluative and expert activities he or she participates in as an evaluator.
+(2) As an evaluator, an employee respects the confidentiality of information associated with evaluative and expert activities he or she is participating in, refraining from using information contained in evaluated documents for purposes other than producing an expert review (evaluation) and never disclosing such information to a third party.

 (3) An employee also

-a) responsibly considers whether or not to accept an evaluative assignment, especially in view of the outcome of his or her critical assessment of the ethical aspects of criteria and guidelines set out by the evaluation initiator; in case of acceptance, he or she respects guidelines set out by the initiator,
+a) responsibly considers whether or not to accept an evaluative assignment, especially in view of the outcome of his/her critical assessment of the ethical aspects of criteria and guidelines set out by the evaluation initiator; in case of acceptance, he/she respects guidelines set out by the initiator,

 b) approaches evaluative assignments without any attempt to use the position of evaluator or any information contained in the evaluated material to either personal advantage or benefit or detriment of others,